-Permanent tattoos are made by penetrating the skin by almost half a millimeter.
-What this means is that those tattoos are actually ‘inside’ the skin, so they can’t be covered by adding a skin-colored tattoo.
-This technique might also lead to discoloration of that particular region of skin.
-Furthermore, tattoos are generally darker than the skin, so using a skin-colored tattoo won’t hide an old, dark-colored tattoo.
+Permanent tattoos are created by penetrating almost half a millimeter deep into the skin.
+This means that these tattoos are actually “inside” the skin, so they cannot be hidden by adding a flesh-coloured tattoo.
+This technique can also cause discoloration in this particular skin region.
+Moreover, tattoos are usually darker than the skin, so a flesh-coloured tattoo cannot hide an old, dark-colored tattoo.

-Tattoos are seen by some as a visual expression of their personality and mindset, or a mark of religious and spiritual devotion and bravery.
-That’s probably why the trend of getting inked has been on the rise for the last decade or so.
+Some see tattoos as a visual expression of their personality and way of thinking or as a sign of religious and spiritual devotion and bravery.
+As a result, the trend to get tattoos has increased significantly in the last decade or so.

-Unfortunately, sometimes you get a tattoo that you later begin to despise.
+Unfortunately, sometimes you get a tattoo that you start to despise later on.
 The question is: can you do something about it?

-Yes, you can get a laser treatment to get rid of it, but could you try anything else?
-Why not cover the old, bad tattoo with a new tattoo whose color matches exactly with your skin tone?
+Yes, you can get a laser treatment to get rid of it, but could you try something else?
+Why not tattoo the old, bad tattoo with a new one whose color exactly matches the skin tone?

-Before we discuss this in more detail, let’s first take a quick look at how tattoos are created in the first place.
+Before we discuss this in more detail, let us first take a quick look at how tattoos are made in the first place.

 How are tattoos made?

 You may already know that tattoos basically have two types: temporary and permanent.
 Temporary tattoos can be made by various methods, including painting, drawing, or stickers.

 What is special about these tattoos is that, as their name suggests, they are only temporary, i.e., they disappear by themselves within a few days or weeks.

 As their name signifies, permanent tattoos are permanent, meaning that they remain on the subject’s skin for more or less their entire life.